geemus/notes/houston_foresight/raw/intro.md

   * Forward-looking search - emphasizes that individuals are bounded-rational, and therefore firm decision maknig cannot be conceptualized as purely rational or analytic reasoning.
   * Prospective sensemaking considers organizing as a process in which individuals build on past experiences, retrospectively and collectively reflect on these episodes, and through sustained interaction build converging cause maps that permit them to converge behind common objectives and lines of action.

-### Historical Review of the Development of Future-Oriented Technology Assessment (Johnston)
+## Reading: Historical Review of the Development of Future-Oriented Technology Assessment (Johnston)

 * Forecasting and Foresight
   * relate to a transition to new approaches of social change based on deliberate intervention toward specified ends